FAQs

 Who can see my profile information?

-Students cannot view the profiles of other students, and mentors cannot search student profiles.
-Once a student submits a mentoring request, that individual mentor will be able to view the student’s profile in order to determine if they believe the mentoring connection is a good fit.
+Students cannot view the profiles of other students, and mentors cannot browse student profiles.
+Once a student submits a connection request, that individual mentor will be able to view the student’s profile to determine if the mentoring connection is a good fit.

 For Students